 Join our cohosts as they explore a range of topics, from identity to language revitalization.
 Each episode features music by a Shimanchu artist, guest speakers specializing or directly involved in a Okinawan field or topic, and close with an Okinawan funfact / proverb.
 Come join us for this evolving journey together.
 Yutasarugutu unigeesabira!

 Okinawan.
 Ryukyuan.
 Loochooan.

 Celebrating and preserving our culture, connecting the diaspora, and both proudly and humbly educating and learning along the way.
-Hosted monthly by Mariko Middleton, Erica Kunihisa, and Tori.
+Hosted by Mariko Middleton, Erica Kunihisa, and Tori Toguchi.

 Ichariba Choodee is a beautiful Ryukyuan saying translating roughly to, 'When we meet, we become brothers, sisters, family.'

-Mariko is a half Okinawan American living on Abenaki land in Vermont, USA.
+Mariko is a bi racial Okinawan American living on Abenaki land in Vermont, USA.
 She is an interspiritual practitioner of earth-based spirituality and is deeply interested in identity, culture, and how we all weave the global web of change.
 She is a blend of introverted introspection and extroverted ecstaticness depending on her environment.
 Follow along on her Instagram here.

 Erica is a graphic designer and illustrator and has become interested in how art and design plays a role in social and cultural impact.
 When she is not in front of a computer, she enjoys being outdoors and doing activities such as hiking/camping, and dragon boating.
 Find some of her work on Instagram here.